statefb/serial-to-text-api/README.md

     * parity: Parity.
 Should be one of "None", "Odd" or "Even".
     * stopbits: Length of Stopbit.
 Should be one of "1", "2" or "15"(1 and half).
 * sender
     * method: Method to send signal.
+Should be "ftp" or "local".
-Should be "ftp".
-Of course, ftp is not recommended if place the server on the internet.
+        * Of course, ftp is not recommended if place the server on the internet.
+        * If choose local, the output file will be saved on the local directory.
     * ftp
         * path: Path to save.
         * uri: URI for ftp server in the form of "\<address>:\<port>".
         * name: User name.
         * password: Password to login.
+    * local
+        * path: Path to save.

 ## Other References
 * [API Reference](https://statefb.github.io/serial-to-text-api/)